rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/notification_mails/README.md

 ####2.
 Notification Group members

-Members who are notified of the events that occur in HelpDesk System.( Refer 7.4 Notification Emails for details)
+Members who are notified of the events that occur in HelpDesk System.

 ####3.
-Ticket Assignee
+Assignee
-Staff member responsible for ticket
+Ticket Assignee is the staff member responsible for ticket

 ####4.
 Staff Participants